eZmaxinc/eZmax-SDK-java/docs/ObjectEzsigndocumentApi.md

     ObjectEzsigndocumentApi apiInstance = new ObjectEzsigndocumentApi(defaultClient);
     Integer pkiEzsigndocumentID = 56; // Integer | The unique ID of the Ezsigndocument
-    String eDocumentType = "eDocumentType_example"; // String | The type of document to retrieve.
+    String eDocumentType = "Initial"; // String | The type of document to retrieve.
 1. **Initial** Is the initial document before any signature were applied.
 2. **Signed** Is the final document once all signatures were applied.
 3. **Proofdocument** Is the evidence report.
 4. **Proof** Is the complete evidence archive including all of the above and more. try {
       EzsigndocumentGetDownloadUrlV1Response result = apiInstance.ezsigndocumentGetDownloadUrlV1(pkiEzsigndocumentID, eDocumentType);
       System.out.println(result);